-1Channel 1 and Channel 2 of the description refer to the two AFE sections of the AD73322 device.
+1 Channel 1 and Channel 2 refer to the two AFE sections of the AD73322L.
+2 The AD73322L is configured as two channels in cascade.
+The internal

-2The AD73322 is configured as two channels in cascade.
-The internal cascade connections between Channels 1 and 2 are detailed in Figure 14.
-The connections SDI/SDIFS are inputs to Channel 1 while SDO/SDOFS are outputs from Channel 2.
+- The AD/3322L is configured as two channels in cascade.
+The internal cascade connections between Channels 1 and 2 are detailed in Figure 23.
+The connections SDI/SDIFS are inputs to Channel 1, while SDO/SDOFS are outputs from Channel 2.

-3This sequence assumes that the DSP SPORT's Rx and Tx interrupts are enabled.
-It is important to ensure that there is no latency (separation) between control words in a cascade configuration.
+3 This sequence assumes that the DSP SPORT's Rx and Tx interrupts are enabled.
+Ensure that there is no latency (separation) between control words in a cascade configuration.
 This is especially the case when programming Control Registers A and B as they must be updated synchronously in each channel.